 If I can get in my room with a phone, I’d also like to order room service with it.

 Don’t get me wrong though, breakfast delivered to my room was delightful.
-My room service were always pretty quick, and the food was yummy.
+My room service was always pretty quick, and the food was yummy.